Gates of horn and ivory: Echoes in later Greek literature

 beguiling his mind after flitting through the gates of ivory.

 The Aeneid

-Virgil borrowed the image of the two gates in lines 893–898 of Book 6 of his Aeneid, describing that of horn as the passageway for true shadows and that of ivory as that through which the Manes in the underworld send false dreams up to the living.
+Virgil borrowed the image of the two gates in lines 893–898 of Book 6 of his Aeneid, describing that of horn as the passageway for true shades and that of ivory as that through which the Manes in the underworld send false dreams up to the living.
 Through the latter gate Virgil makes his hero Aeneas, accompanied by the Cumaean Sibyl, return from his visit to the underworld, where he has met, among others, his dead father Anchises:

-Two gates the silent house of Sleep adorn;

-Of polish'd ivory this, that of transparent horn:

-True visions thro' transparent horn arise;

-Thro' polish'd ivory pass deluding lies.